-A. Contributions
+1.1 Contributions

-Our framework has following features.
+Our framework that handles top-k pairs queries has the following features.

 Unified framework.
 To the best of our knowledge, we are the first to study top-k pairs queries over sliding windows.
 We present a unified framework that efficiently solves the top-k pairs queries involving any arbitrarily complex scoring function.
 In our framework, the server maintains N most recent objects where N indicates the size of the largest sliding window any query is allowed to use.
 Each object has D attributes and the users may define any scoring function that uses $d \leq D$ of these attributes to compute the scores.
 Our framework handles multiple top-k pairs queries where each query is allowed to use a different scoring function, a different size of sliding window $n \leq N$ and a different value of k.